1940

 Frye’s leadership.
 I was pleased to share my love of Jack Frye with him and the incredible saga

-feel the time is right, I will roll my research and devotion to his legacy and that of Helen’s into
+feel the time is right, I will roll my research and devotion toward his legacy, and that of Helen’s

-a book.
-My main focus and passion though has always been an electronic narrative which is
+into a book.
+My main focus and passion, though, has always been an electronic narrative which

 information is uncovered, insuring information is accurate and current.
 We truly live in an